emina-mahmutbegovic/tic-tac-toe/README.md

 ```

 ## Subscription
 Should be used to access live game information that is produced when players are making new moves.
-This one wasn't tested so it might not work. :)
+This one was not tested so it might not work.

 Subscription
 ```